 Verizon Communications Inc. is a member of the Dow and the S&P 500.
 The company is predominantly in the data services business.
 Over the last few years, the popularity of smartphones has been a critical driver for its growth.

 One of its strengths is size.
-Unlike other industries, the barriers to entry is very high in telecom.
+Unlike other industries, the barriers to entry are very high in telecom.
 In other words, it will be tough to knock Verizon off the block.

 Need a reason to buy the stock?